JCernei/CS-Labs/reports/classical_cyphers.md

         return "".join(decrypted_message)
 ```

-* ### Vigenre cypher
+* ### Vigenere cypher
-For the Vigenre cypher encryption we use the formula.
+For the Vigenere cypher encryption we use the formula.
 In this way, the encrypted letter index will be equal to the summ of the actual index and the index of the letter from the keyword, all this modulo 26
 ```
 encrypted_letter = self.alpha[(letter_alpha_index + keyword_alpha_index) % 26]
 ```